BrunoNicholas/Outbox-EDU-Html/README.md

 # Outbox Moringa EDU Program 2019

-## Work output
+## Assignment 2: Student Registration

-This is the second day assignment, Challenge One!
+This is the second day assignment, Challenge Two!

+This assignment is to create a Students Registration Form.
+*Let's Roll!*